 Due to advancements in machine learning and artificial intelligence, hackers don’t really need to perform all the dirty work by themselves.
 Instead, they develop AI-powered bots that scour the internet to find vulnerable devices to break into.

 Using a public network makes your device vulnerable and works as an open invitation for these bots.
 So, avoid using public networks whenever possible and set your device so that it doesn’t automatically connect to any public internet connection it finds.

 But if you really need to use public hotspots, ensure your protection before connecting to them.
 The first thing that you should do is enable the firewall and double-check to see if your antivirus is running.

-It’s also important to install a VPN tool, such as Surfshark, on your device.
+It’s also important to install a VPN tool, such as Surfshark, or Perimeter 81 on your device.
 It’ll route your device’s IP address through a server located in some distant area to hide your physical location.
 It’ll make it harder for cybercriminals to reach back to your device.

 In addition, a VPN will also encrypt your online data transmission to make it nearly impossible for hackers to steal sensitive information.

 Keeping your software updated is an important step in protecting your personal and financial information online.
 Software updates include security patches that help protect your device from the most recent malware, viruses, and other types of cyber threats.

 Here are a few tips for keeping your software updated:

 Passwords work as the first line of defense to protect your freelance and payment accounts.
 Therefore, it’s vital to create strong passwords that can’t be broken.